danko1122q/vel-shell/docs/LANGUAGE.md

 ## Lists

 Lists in vel are strings where items are separated by whitespace.
 Items containing spaces are brace-quoted.
-This is the same model as Tcl.

 ### `list arg1 arg2 ...`